Jellylorum: Character

 Jellylorum is a practical and motherly older cat.
-She is one of the adult characters who initially protects the kittens from Grizabella, though she later comes to accept the latter.
+She is one of the adult characters who initially protects the kittens from Grizabella, whom she later comes to accept.
 Jellylorum serves as a caretaker for the elderly Gus: The Theatre Cat, and the two sing a duet in the second act of the musical.
 Jellylorum is also frequently shown as being close friends with Jennyanydots and Skimbleshanks.

 On stage, Jellylorum is usually depicted as a predominantly yellow calico or tabby cat.
 The character's age varies according to the production; many productions have Jellylorum near the age of Bombalurina and Demeter, but others portray the character as slightly older.
 In the 1998 filmed version, Jellylorum is closer in age to Jennyanydots.

 Songs

 In Cats, Jellylorum has four main singing parts: